Are you looking for new fun jobs that pay well?

 You can make money through sponsorships, advertising, and product placement.
 You can also make money through donations from viewers or by selling products or services related to your channel.

 There is no one right way to make money as a vlogger, but there are some things you should learn- take the Mastering YouTube course can help you get started with your YouTube channel!

 6. Video Game Designer

 Being a video game designer is a dream job for many people!
-Video game designers create the gameplay and characters, plus write the storylines for the games.
+They create the gameplay and characters- and the fun factor is that you can also write the storylines for the games!

-It offers the perfect balance of creativity and challenge, so it’s no wonder.
+It offers the perfect balance of creativity and challenge, so it’s no wonder it’s a popular career.
 Not only do you get to come up with new and innovative ideas, but you also get to see them come to life in front of your eyes.